-Regulatory Disclosure Statement for the year ended 31 March 2019 (unaudited)
+Regulatory Disclosure Statement for the year ended 31 March 2020 (unaudited)

-Description Hong Kong basis Basel III basis 19 Significant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - - Explanation For the purpose of determining the total amount of significant LAC investments in a sisued by financial sector entities, an AI is required to aggregate any amount of loans, exposures provided by it to any of its connected companies, where the connected comentity, as if such loans, facilities or other credit exposures were direct holdings, indire holdings of the AI in the capital instruments of the financial sector entity, except where the satisfaction of the MA that any such loan was made, any such facility was granted, exposure was incurred, in the ordinary course of the AI's business.
-Therefore, the amount reported in row 19 may be greater than that required under Basel III.
-The amount reported in row 19 (i.e. the amount reported in satisfaction) adjusted by excluding the aggregate amount of loans, facilities or other creations of the connected companies which were subject to deduction under the Hong Kong approach. pany is a final ect holdings ce the AI demo or any such co nount to be do ported under edit exposures other credit ncial sector or synthetic onstrates to other credit leducted as the column or the "Hong 39 Insignificant LAC investments in AT1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) Explanation The effect of treating loans, facilities or other credit exposures to connected compasector entities as CET1 capital instruments for the purpose of considering deductions to the capital base (see note re row 18 to the template above) will mean the headrow available for the exemption from capital deduction of other insignificant LAC investments may be smaller.
+Description Hong Kong basis Basel III basis 19 Significant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) 1 - Explanation For the purpose of determining the total amount of significant LAC investments in C issued by financial sector entities, an AI is required to aggregate any amount of loans, exposures provided by it to any of its connected companies, where the connected comentity, as if such loans, facilities or other credit exposures were direct holdings, indire holdings of the AI in the capital instruments of the financial sector entity, except where the satisfaction of the MA that any such loan was made, any such facility was granted, exposure was incurred, in the ordinary course of the AI's business.
+Therefore, the am reported in row 19 may be greater than that required under Basel III.
+The amount reported in row 19 (i.e. the amount reported in row 19 (i.e. the amount reconnected companies which were subject to deduction under the Hong Kong approach. facilities or of pany is a final ect holdings of the AI demonstrate or any such count to be doorted under entitled to the exposures other credit ncial sector or synthetic onstrates to other credit leducted as the column the "Hong 39 Insignificant LAC investments in AT1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - - Explanation The effect of treating loans, facilities or other credit exposures to connected compassector entities as CET1 capital instruments for the purpose of considering deductions to the capital base (see note re row 18 to the template above) will mean the headrod available for the exemption from capital deduction of other insignificant LAC investments may be smaller.
 Therefore, the amount to be deducted as reported in row that required under Basel III.
-The amount reported under the column "Basel III basis" is amount reported in row 39 (i.e. the amount reported under the "Hong Kong basis") as aggregate amount of loans, facilities or other credit exposures to the AI's connected subject to deduction under the Hong Kong approach. o be made in om within the estments in A 39 may be gon this box repdjusted by ex- calculating e threshold AT1 capital greater than bresents the cluding the 54 Insignificant LAC investments in Tier 2 capital instruments issued by, and non-capital LAC liabilities of, financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold and, where applicable, 5% threshold) - - Explanation The effect of treating loans, facilities or other credit exposures to connected compasector entities as CET1 capital instruments for the purpose of considering deductions to the capital base (see note re row 18 to the template above) will mean the headron available for the exemption from capital deduction of other insignificant LAC invest instruments and non-capital LAC liabilities may be smaller.
-Therefore, the amount to in row 54 may be greater than that required under Basel III.
-The amount reported unbasis" in this box represents the amount reported in row 54 (i.e. the amount reported). o be made in om within the tments in Tie be deducted a der the colum calculating e threshold er 2 capital as reported nn "Basel III connected companies which were subject to deduction under the Hong Kong approach.
+The amount reported under the column "Basel III basis" in amount reported in row 39 (i.e. the amount reported under the "Hong Kong basis") as aggregate amount of loans, facilities or other credit exposures to the Al's connected subject to deduction under the Hong Kong approach. be made in om within the estments in A 39 may be go this box repdjusted by exception. calculating e threshold AT1 capital greater than bresents the cluding the 54 Insignificant LAC investments in Tier 2 capital instruments issued by, and non-capital LAC liabilities of, financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold and, where applicable, 5% threshold) - - Explanation The effect of treating loans, facilities or other credit exposures to connected compassector entities as CET1 capital instruments for the purpose of considering deductions to the capital base (see note re row 18 to the template above) will mean the headroc available for the exemption from capital deduction of other insignificant LAC investinstruments and non-capital LAC liabilities may be smaller.
+Therefore, the amount to lin row 54 may be greater than that required under Basel III.
+The amount reported unbasis" in this box represents the amount reported in row 54 (i.e. the amount reported basis") adjusted by excluding the aggregate amount of loans, facilities or other creditations under the Hong Kong approach be made in om within the timents in Tie be deducted a der the column ander the "H calculating e threshold er 2 capital as reported nn "Basel III Hong Kong connected companies which were subject to deduction under the Hong Kong approach.